 Cottage Cheese Dill Bread

-Last Updated on September 15, 2025 – Originally posted July 21, 2013
+Last Updated on September 18, 2025 – Originally posted July 21, 2013

 This bread recipe was originally developed at sea level.
 It was most recently tested with a Zojirushi BB-PDC20, the Home Bakery Virtuoso Plus, at an altitude of 3,700 feet.
 Learn more about the bread machines I own and recommend.
+I also have an article on high altitudes and your bread machine.

 The Man of the House and I used to participate in a CSA (Community Supported Agriculture) program.
 Once a week we’d get a variety of veggies fresh from the farm.